25 August 2017 |

 Next I will illustrate the use of country codes.
 To do so I will find the search history for skiing in Canada and New Zealand.
 Results for multiple countries can be obtained by setting Region to Multiple regions and entering a comma-separated list into the Region codes field of your Google Trends output options.

 The awkward part about geographic codes is that they are not always obvious.
 Country codes consist of two letters, for example CA and NZ in this case.
 There is also the option to use state codes such as US-CA for California.
 I find the easiest way to get these codes is to look through the Region list, or to use this Wikipedia page.

 An alternative method for finding all the region-level codes for a given country is to use the following snippet of R code.
 In this case it retrieves all the regions of Italy (IT).
 To run this in Displayr, select Insert > R Output, paste in the code, and click Calculate.

 library(gtrendsR) geo.codes = sort(unique(countries[substr(countries$sub_code, 1, 2) == "IT", ]$sub_code))

 The search history of skiing from 2010 to 2017 is plotted below.
-I did not check the As data.frame box in Displayr.
+I did not check the Long format output box in Displayr.
 This means that the result is a table with dates labelling the rows and countries along the columns.
-If the box was checked, the result would be one row for each country for each date, which is know as long format.
+If the box was checked, the result would be one row for each country for each date.

 Looking at the chart below, we note the contrast between northern and southern hemisphere winters.
 Skiing is also relatively more popular in Canada than New Zealand.
 The 2014 winter Olympics causes a notable spike in both countries, but particularly Canada.